Halal Certification for GCC countries

 - not to allow interpretation that the Halal certificate of conformity applies to activities that are not covered by the scope of Halal certification;

-- not use product certification in a way that could damage the reputation of the CB, and also not make any statements regarding the certification of its products, which the CB considers misleading or illegal.
+- not to use product certification in a way that could damage the reputation of the Halal certification body, and not make any claims regarding the certification of its products that the Halal certification body considers misleading or inappropriate;